Please check your email now!

 If you fail to file Form 1042 by the due date, you may incur a penalty of 5% on the unpaid tax per month (or part of a month), up to a maximum of 25%.
 Check out our article about Form 1042 penalties for more details.

-Can you get an extension from filing your Form 1042?
+Can you get an extension for filing your Form 1042?

 Yes, withholding agents can request an automatic six-month extension by filing Form 7004.